BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 > This limitation on the size of by-value arguments is forced by the
 > (architecture-dependent) limits on the payload size of the
-> underlying seL4 operations, as well as by efficiency
+> underlying seL4 operations, as well as by efficiency considerations.
-> considerations.
-Similar limitations exist in the C ABIs of various
+> Similar limitations exist in the C APIs of various platforms.
-> platforms.

 The seL4 Core Platform provides the callee with the (non-forgeable) identify of the caller PD.
 The callee may use this to associate client